Vamsibolem10/VisionPose/README.md

-# ASL Recognition using MediaPipe and KNN

-This project demonstrates real-time American Sign Language (ASL) recognition using hand landmarks detected by MediaPipe and a K-Nearest Neighbors (KNN) classifier.
+# Vision Pose: Face & Hand Landmark Detection

+This project implements **real-time face and hand landmark detection** using **MediaPipe** and **OpenCV**.
+The detected landmarks are visualized with:

+ ✔️ Hand Landmarks with Lines & Dots at Joints**
+ ✔️ Face Mesh with Connected Lines**

 ## Requirements

-- Python 3
+- Python
 - mediapipe
 - opencv-python
 - numpy
-- scikit-learn

 You can install the dependencies using: